Trace Log to Sequence Diagram Conversion

 The config.py file lets you configure the trace to sequence diagram (FDL) mapping for:

 We will be mapping traces to FDL statements to generate the sequence diagrams.
 The mapping will also require a basic understanding of regular expressions.
-So let's visit these topics before we go any further.
+Let’s visit these topics before we go any further.

 Learning FDL - The Sequence Diagram Markup Language

-FDL (Feature Description Language) will be used to generate sequence diagrams.
-For a quick overview of FDL, refer to the FDL sequence diagram tutorial.
+The FDL (Feature Description Language) will be used to generate sequence diagrams.
+For a quick overview of FDL, refer to the EventStudio User Manual.

 Python Regular Expressions